8th Annual Diversity, Inclusion, & Health Equity Symposium

 The 8th annual Diversity, Inclusion, & Health Equity Symposium is a leading annual, collaborative event focusing on health equity and health disparities in the U.S. The symposium brings together leading healthcare professionals, executives, physicians, patient groups, patients, researchers, academics, clinical trial professionals, and diversity and inclusion advocates to discuss health equity in the life sciences and the health sectors.
 The symposium focuses on the latest trends, challenges, opportunities in both the marketplace and workplace, with a specific focus on how to best serve an increasingly diverse patient base.
 We also aim to address the broader health disparity challenges in the U.S., and the symposium equips attendees with the latest insights and ideas.
 Attendees will learn practical solutions, share perspectives, and meet new industry and marketplace colleagues.

-the world’s #1 symposium focusing specifically on the interface of diversity, inclusion, equity, and the health sector
+the world’s #1 symposium focusing specifically on health equity and diversity

-on building an organizational culture that attracts the best and brightest people, resulting in a diverse, equitable, and productive workforce
+on building inclusive organizational cultures that attracts the best and brightest people, resulting in a diverse and innovative workforce

 a workplace that embraces and promotes an inclusive environment by leveraging the latest D&I trends and ideas